 Position Summary: The Development Director is a principal part of the Seattle Shakespeare Company staff, responsible for guiding donor relationships and cultivating contributed revenue sources.
 Working closely with the Managing Director, Board of Directors and other staff members, the Development Director devises and manages all fundraising efforts including individual giving, institutional giving, contributed reporting, pledge tracking, data entry, special events management, donor recognition, and in-kind donations.
 The Development Director must be a creative, strategic, passionate, articulate, and skillful leader and ambassador for Seattle Shakespeare Company, its mission and its programs.

-The position oversees one staff position, an Events and Development Associate (32 hours/week), and staffs the Board of Director’s Development Committee.
+The position oversees one full-time staff position, an Events Manager & Development Associate (40 hours/week), and staffs the Board of Directors’ Development Committee.

-Compensation: This is a full-time, salaried, exempt position.
-Salary: low to mid $40K.
+Compensation: This is a full-time, salaried position.
+Salary: mid to high $40Ks.
 Benefits include health insurance, paid vacation, and paid holidays.

 To Apply: Send a cover letter, resume, two writing samples, and three references to firstname.lastname@example.org or Development Director Search, Seattle Shakespeare Company, PO Box 19595, Seattle, WA, 98109.
 (No phone calls, please.)